No-Bake Peanut Butter Oatmeal Balls

 Instructions

-- In a large mixing bowl, add all the ingredients in this order: old-fashioned oats, fresh runny peanut butter, maple syrup, vanilla, dark chocolate chips, pumpkin seeds, cranberries, salt, and cinnamon.
+- In a large mixing bowl, add all the ingredients in this order: old-fashioned oats, fresh runny peanut butter, maple syrup, vanilla, dark chocolate chips, pecans, coconut, and cinnamon.

-- Use a spatula to combine all the ingredients until it is sticky and forms a dough.
+- Use a spatula or the paddle attachment of your stand mixer to combine all the ingredients until it forms a sticky dough.

-- Refrigerate for 20 minutes to set the dough.
-It will make it easier to roll into energy bites.
+- Refrigerate for 20 minutes to make it easier to roll into energy bites.

-- Remove from the fridge, slightly wet your hands with water before shaping each energy ball to prevent the batter from sticking to your hands.
-Scoop out about 1 tablespoon of dough and roll within your hands to shape energy balls.
+- Remove from the fridge, and slightly wet your hands with water before shaping each energy ball to prevent the batter from sticking to your hands.
+Scoop out about one tablespoon of dough and roll with your hands to shape energy balls.

 - Place each energy ball onto a plate covered with parchment paper.